BG3-Community-Library-Team/bg3-community/test/alitheas-apothecary/tabs.md

 Either way, start by creating a tabset per usual.

 ## 2.
-To add subtabs, simply recreate the steps while adding another # to the designation of your tabset header, tabset, and tab names.
+To add subtabs, simply recreate the steps while adjusting the designation of your tabset header, tabset, and tab names.
+In this example we used header 1 and 2 which means we have to use header 3 and 4 for the subtabs.

 ## 3
+### Tab {.tabset}

 ## 4.